FusionCache/docs/docs/kvapi.md

 ---

 # Key Value API
-In KV mode, Fusion acts similar to Redis and memcached: data is stored as key-value pairs.
+Fusion acts similar to Redis and memcached, storing as key-value pairs, but Fusion uses WebSockets for querying.

-See [KV Mode](design.md) for more information.

 **General**